Coronavirus (COVID-19) advice

 New and renewal applications

 We are currently unable to accept paper applications or cash payments.
 All new and renewal applications must be submitted electronically.
-You can contact us for advice or support with this process on email@example.com.
+You do this from our Apply for a licence - index page.
+You can also contact us for advice or support with this process on email@example.com.
 You should submit a scanned copy or photograph of required supporting documents.
 Applications will be checked by staff and you will be contacted to advise if further information is required before the application can be processed.

 It is inevitable that it will take longer than usual to deal with all applications.
 We must consult with Police Scotland, other external bodies and various Council departments all of whom are currently under huge pressure